 - Regular Parking: $27

 As the name might suggest, Prime gets you a closer spot to the entrance.
-If you are travelling with many small kids or the elderly, it may well be worth the upgrade.
+If you are traveling with many small kids or the elderly, it may well be worth the upgrade.
 There’s separate designated parking for the disabled.

 Valet parking options are also available for an additional cost but maximum convenience.